ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 everyone to be flexible and professional in arranging those times as necessary; if your schedule is highly constrained, explore possible meeting times with your prospective partner before you commit to the partnership.
+You may choose a new partner for each pair PA, or you may decide to stay with your current partner.

 <a id="pa:best-practice"></a>
 <b>Best Practices</b> There are some best practices for pair programming: